 - Form cookies.
 Form about 18 balls of dough and place on baking sheets.
 Use your thumbs to press holes in the center of the balls, careful to keep a nice firm circle around the holes.
 Spoon about one teaspoon of jelly into each hole.

 - Bake.
-Bake for approximately 15 minutes, or until the cookies are slightly browned.
+Bake for approximately 15 minutes at 350 degrees, or until the cookies are slightly browned.
 Let them sit on baking sheets for 10 minutes before carefully removing to cooling racks.

 - Serve or store.
 These are best stored in the refrigerator.
 You can also freeze them for a few months (wrapped in freezer bags).